Last updated: April 25, 2023

 The current prime minister Rishi Sunak (Conservative Party), who took office in October 2022, exercises significant influence over development policy, for example through making funding commitments for international initiatives.
 All large funding announcements must be approved by the Prime Minister’s Office; however, in practice, the Prime Minister’s degree of involvement varies.

 The FCDO, created through a merger of the DFID and the FCO, was established in September 2020.
 It leads on strategy setting and funding decisions on the UK’s development policy and is led by UK Foreign Secretary James Cleverly.
-There is also a Minister of State for Development and Africa that reports to the Foreign Secretary but also has a seat in the UK Cabinet.
+There is also a Minister of State for Development and Africa that reports to the Foreign Secretary who also has a seat in the UK Cabinet and National Security Council.
 The post is currently held by Andrew Mitchell.
 Due to the merger, at the recipient country level, all former DFID staff now report to the UK Ambassadors who lead all UK foreign and development work in-country.
-The May 2022 international development strategy commits to giving UK Ambassadors and High Commissioners greater control over decision-making and speeding up UK program delivery time.
+The May 2022 International Development Strategy commits to giving UK Ambassadors and High Commissioners greater control over decision-making and speeding up UK program delivery time.

 The UK's development strategy’s four key focus areas are:

-- Delivering humanitarian leadership: The strategy commits the UK to provide £3 billion (US$3.9 billion) in humanitarian assistance over the next 3 years and to use its diplomatic strengths to continue to reform the international system to be more proactive in anticipating and managing future humanitarian crises.
+- Delivering humanitarian leadership: The strategy commits the UK to provide GBP3 billion ( US$3.7 billion) in humanitarian assistance over the next 3 years and to use its diplomatic strengths to continue to reform the international system to be more proactive in anticipating and managing future humanitarian crises.

-- Tackling issues tied to climate change, nature, and global health: The strategy reiterates the UK’s commitment to double its contribution to International Climate Finance to at least £11.6 billion (US$15.6 billion) between 2021-2026 and commits to ensuring that this funding is equally split between mitigation and adaptation finance.
+- Tackling issues tied to climate change, nature, and global health: The strategy reiterates the UK’s commitment to double its contribution to international climate finance to at least GBP11.6 billion ( US$14.3 billion) between 2021-2026 and commits to ensuring that this funding is equally split between mitigation and adaptation finance.
 The strategy also commits the UK to ensuring all new bilateral ODA is aligned with the Paris Agreement.
 For global health, the strategy focuses on supporting the COVID-19 response and preparing for the next pandemic, strengthening health systems, integrating the ‘One Health’ approach, ending preventable deaths of mothers, babies, and children; and improving R&D.

 Africa: Cooperation with Africa is a strategic objective of the UK, and future ODA flows are expected to focus on supporting prosperity and enhancing security.
 The UK's 2022 strategy states that the UK will sustain its commitments in Africa with a particular focus on South Africa, Nigeria, Ethiopia, Kenya, and Ghana.
-The strategy also commits to channeling the majority of UK ODA toward low-income countries and supporting the global goal of providing at least 0.2% of GNI to LDCs.
+The strategy also commits to channeling the majority of UK ODA toward LICs and supporting the global goal of providing at least 0.2% of GNI to LDCs.
+According to the FCDO, Africa received the largest share of FCDO’s region-specific ODA in 2022 at GBP1.1 billion ( US$1.5 billion).
+Bilateral ODA to Africa was GBP942 million (US$1.1 billion) in FY2021/22 and fell by 18% in FY2022/23 to GBP762 million ( US$939 million).
+FCDO's 2022/23 report projected that regional funding would fall by 15% in FY2023/24 to GBP645 million ( US$795 million) and then to rise by 111% to GBP1.3 billion ( US$1.6 billion) in FY2024/25.

-In the past decade, the UK experienced an unprecedented period of political and economic turbulence which has taken a toll on the UK’s global leadership on international development both in policy and financial terms.
+Since 2019, the UK has experienced a period of political and economic turbulence which has taken a toll on the UK’s global leadership on international development both in policy and financial terms.

 According to the UK government, the FCDO provided 72% of total UK ODA in 2021, down from the 78% managed by the former DFID and FCO in 2016.
+This decreased even further in 2022, down to 60% of total UK ODA, the smallest share of FCDO ODA to date.
 This is part of a deliberate effort to promote cross-government allocation of ODA which presents increasing avenues to shape UK development efforts through engagement with actors outside of the FCDO.
-Most direct intergovernmental engagement for the FCDO is with the BEIS; responsible for some of the UK’s ODA related funding for climate change and R&D and the DHSC which manage some ODA funding for anti-microbial resistance surveillance, research into vaccines for diseases with epidemic potential, and health research for low- and middle-income countries).
+In 2022, most of the non- FCDO spending came from an increase in spend on in-donor refugee support by a number of other departments.
+Most direct intergovernmental engagement for the FCDO is with the former BEIS (now split into three new departments: the Department for Science, Innovation, and Technology; the Department for Energy Security and Net Zero; and the Department for Business and Trade), responsible at the time for some of the UK’s ODA -related funding for climate change and R&D, and the DHSC, which manages some ODA funding for anti-microbial resistance surveillance, research into vaccines for diseases with epidemic potential, and health research for low- and middle-income countries.

-BEIS and the Home Office were the two largest non- FCDO provider of ODA in 2021, accounting for 8% of all funding each, followed by the cross-departmental CSSF (4%), and DHSC (2%).
+Former BEIS and the Home Office were the two largest non- FCDO providers of ODA in 2021, with the Home Office accounting for 9% of all funding, due to the increasing use of ODA funding to support housing refugees in the UK, and the former BEIS, which was responsible for 8%.
+These two departments were followed by the cross-departmental CSSF (4%) and DHSC (2%).

 From FY2019/20, the UK intends to have a single ‘fiscal event’ each year, i.e., an annual budget in October/November.
 The annual process is structured as follows: